Ventolin Evohaler 100 micrograms

 As with most inhaled medications in aerosol canisters, the therapeutic effect of this medication may decrease when the canister is cold.

-The canister should not be broken, punctured or burnt, even when apparently empty.
+This canister contains a pressurised liquid.
+Do not expose to temperatures higher than 50oC.
+The canister should not be broken, punctured or burnt, even when empty.

 Replace the mouthpiece cover firmly and snap it into position.